- Tech stack

 Once the team had been established, user accounts for the personnels allowing them to write and publish articles directly to the societies website would be setup.
 This will ensure that authors are properly credited and do not have to rely on me and my team each time they needed to publish an article.
 (To ensure credibility and quality is maintained, each posts might have to be proof-read and approved by other members of the team.
 [This is optional])

 [Website @: https://fund.lancasterifs.com]

 The LUIFS Ghosal Fund is a selective subdivision of the LUIFS, offering members the opportunity to have first-hand experience of equity investments and to gain exposure to real-life situations related to the buy side of financial services.
 Its activities closely mirror those of a real-life asset manager.
-Having gained a lot of value in experience for being one of the handful of analysts during my final year, I deducted that offering more insight of the fund’s activities to the wider members of the society could increase their membership value.
+Having gained a lot of value in experience for being one of the handful of analysts during my final year, I deducted that offering more insight of the fund’s activities could increase LUIFS’ value to outsiders.
 Although the fund’s activities (i.e research, selection and stock pitching) are exclusive to the fund members, insight into our processes could be efficiently delivered through our site.

 Below are video demos of both sites that were built.